 To further support the claim that Notch is important for the HER2 phenotype the team have shown in transgenic mice carrying an activated form of the HER2 oncogene also over-express Notch3.

 To confirm the relevance of the Notch3-HER2 connection to human breast cancer the team has also analyzed two clinical datasets of approximately 200 breast cancer patients.
-In line with the in vitro expression data Notch3 presented highly significant correlations with HER2 expression, both at the RNA level and the protein levels.
+In line with the in vitro expression data Notch3 presented significant correlations with HER2 expression, both at the RNA level and the protein levels.

 For additional information please contact: